IBM/event-automation/_eem_11.7/04-security/01-managing-access.md

 ## {{site.data.reuse.cp4i}}: Setting up Keycloak authentication
 {: #keycloak-authentication}

-You can authenticate users by using the Keycloak provided by {{site.data.reuse.cp4i}}.
+You can authenticate users by using the Keycloak that is provided by {{site.data.reuse.cp4i}}.
 This means that you can configure user access to all capabilities within Cloud Pak for Integration by using the same Keycloak instance.

 ### Using {{site.data.reuse.openshift_short}} UI
 {: #using-openshift-container-platform-ui-keycloak}

 1. {{site.data.reuse.openshift_ui_login}}
 2. In the **Installed Operators** view, change to the namespace where you installed your existing {{site.data.reuse.eem_manager}} instance.
-If you have not created one yet, follow the [installation instructions](../../installing/installing/#install-an-event-manager-instance) to create an instance.
+If you do not have an {{site.data.reuse.eem_manager}} instance, then follow the [installation instructions](../../installing/installing/#install-an-event-manager-instance) to create an instance.
 3. Edit the custom resource for the instance and add the `spec.manager.authConfig` section to include `authType: INTEGRATION_KEYCLOAK` as follows:

    ```yaml